HD 181342

-Nomenclature

-The star HD 181342 is named Belel.
+The star HD 181342 is named Belel and the planetary companion is Dopere.
 The name was selected in the NameExoWorlds campaign by Senegal, during the 100th anniversary of the IAU.
 Belel is a rare source of water in the north of Senegal.

-Properties
+Dopere is an expansive historical area in the north of Senegal where Belel was located.

-HD 181342 is a K-type red giant star.
+HD 181342 is a K-type red giant star with a stellar classification of K0 III.
 It was formerly an A-type main-sequence star, but at an age of 1.56 billion years it has swelled up to a size of 4.55 solar radii.
-It is currently 1.78 times the mass of the Sun, 16.2 times as luminous, and its surface temperature is 4976 K.
+It is currently 1.78 times the mass of the Sun, 16.2 times as luminous, and its effective temperature is 4,976 K.